Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

     -- aabb
     ```

-    Using a function returning regular expressions, we can even make a more powerful expression that recognizes {a^n b^n c^n | n >= 1}, which is known that it cannot be described by the context-free grammar.
+    Using a function returning a regular expression, we can even make a more powerful expression that recognizes {a^n b^n c^n | n >= 1}, which is known that it cannot be described by the context-free grammar.
     ```haskell
     main :: IO ()
     main =